 - Staff polls & votes

 Your aim is not to talk at your employees, but to talk with them.
-Employee-generated communications should give everyone in your organisation a voice, regardless of role, seniority or location.
+Employee-to-leader communications should give everyone in your organisation a voice, regardless of role, seniority or location.
 Communicating with employees is a two-way process, ensuring every worker plays an active role in contributing to the company.
+Giving your employees a feedback channel lies at the heart of effective internal communication.

 When you’re aiming to improve internal communication, opening up two-way communication channels is the best place to start.
-Keep your finger on the pulse of your company’s health by with regular feedback opportunities.
-By carrying out frequent internal communication surveys, you will ensure employees have a chance to be heard.
+Keep your finger on the pulse of your company’s health with regular feedback opportunities.
+By carrying out frequent internal communication surveys, you will ensure that employees have a chance to be heard.
+You’ll find employees jump at the opportunity to speak out.
+And, by opening up your channels across the company, you’ll find you start hearing from remote workers as well as the more vocal office-based employees.

+When employees talk with each other, great things start to happen.
 As well as organising communications between employees and management, it’s also essential to connect employees with each other.
-Also known as ‘lateral communication’ conversations between employees need to be actively encouraged and facilitated order to be effective.
+Also known as ‘lateral communication’ conversations between employees need to be actively encouraged and facilitated in order to be effective.

 - Social media spaces